 There are also "other" reasons for nonresponse.
 One "other" reason could be that a case is not issued.
-In other cases the reason is not always clear.
-To improve fieldwork in future rounds and to assess the impact of nonresponse, it is recommended to keep these "other" reasons to a minimum, and clearly specify why this target person does not participate.
+Broken appointments, or the target person not being available are also "other reasons".
+As long as the number of people in this "other" category is not negligible, and differs substantially across countries, as shown in the Quality Matrix (see 7.1.7, figure 15), this is a worrying result.
+To improve fieldwork and to assess the impact of nonresponse, it is recommended to keep these "other" reasons to a minimum, and clearly specify why this target person does not participate.
 If a person is not available during the fieldwork period, this would be classed as 'noncontact', rather than 'other'.
 If it is not possible to arrange an appointment during telephone recruitment (even when no explicit reason is given) this is a refusal rather than "other" as would be the case in a face-to-face approach.
-In this case the sample units should be visited face-to-face and asked for cooperation (see Section 3.1).
+In this case the sample units should be visited face-to-face and asked for cooperation (see Section 4.1).

-- If the target person is temporarily unwell, the interviewer should come back after a few days or weeks. - If no appointment can be set up over the telephone, the interviewer should make a face-to-face visit. - The survey agency must issue all cases to interviewers.
+- If the target person is temporarily unwell, the interviewer should come back after a few days or weeks. - If no appointment can be set up over the telephone, the interviewer should make a face-to-face visit - The survey agency must issue all cases to interviewers.